panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 What can you do?

 Follow the advice: *"Practice makes perfect"*.
-By investing enough time, better regularly, to deeply understand JavaScript will improve your coding, and as a positive side effect, interviewing skills.
+Deep, regular learning of JavaScript will improve your coding, and as a positive side effect, interviewing skills.

 In this post, you will find 7 at first sight simple, but tricky JavaScript interview questions.

 While at first the questions might seem random, they try to hook into important concepts of JavaScript.
 So you better practice them before your next interview!

 ## 1. Accidental global variable